ultrabug/py3status/doc/README.md

 The [group](
 https://github.com/ultrabug/py3status/blob/master/py3status/modules/README.md#group
 )
-module allows you to group several modules togeather.
+module allows you to group several modules together.
 Only one of the modules are displayed at a time.
-The displayed module can either be cycled through automatically or by user action.
+The displayed module can either be cycled through automatically or by user action (the default, on mouse scroll).

 ## <a name="on_click"></a>Custom click events

-Py3status allows you to easily add click events to modules in your i3bar.
+py3status allows you to easily add click events to modules in your i3bar.
 These modules can be both i3status or py3status modules.
 This is done in your `i3status.config` using the `on_click` parameter.

 Just add a new configuration parameter named `on_click [button number]` to